Rotten and pocket boroughs

+Old Sarum in Wiltshire, abandoned since the 13th century, continued to elect two Members of Parliament until 1832.

-A rotten or pocket borough, also known as a nomination borough or proprietorial borough, was a parliamentary borough or constituency in England, Great Britain, or the United Kingdom before the Reform Act of 1832, which had a very small electorate and could be used by a patron to gain unrepresentative influence within the House of Commons.
+A rotten or pocket borough, also known as a nomination borough or proprietorial borough, was a parliamentary borough or constituency in England, Great Britain, or the United Kingdom that had very few voters.
+They could be used by a patron (or local landlord) to gain disproportionate influence within the House of Commons.
+The Reform Act of 1832 abolished most of the rotten and pocket boroughs in existence previously.

 The same terms were used for similar boroughs represented in the 18th-century Parliament of Ireland.
-The Reform Act abolished the majority of these rotten and pocket boroughs.